Mobile Cloud Computing

 The following diagram shows the framework for mobile cloud computing architecture:

-Despite of having significant development in field of mobile computing, there still exists many issues:
+Despite of having significant development in field of mobile cloud computing, still many issues remain unsorted such as:

 There should be a frequent transmission of information between cloud and the mobile devices.